prof-rossetti/intro-to-python/projects/freestyle/README.md

 The software should transform information inputs into information outputs for some practical purpose.

+### Interface Requirements

+The app should ideally have some sort of graphical user interface (GUI), whether it be a native desktop app (using packages like tkinter, PySimpleGUI, etc.), or a web-based interface (using a package like flask).

+### Delivery Requirements

+The app should ideally be user-facing (i.e. deployed to a production server, as applicable), or should ideally integrate with other user-facing services.

 ## Groups

 Students have the option of working by themselves, or in groups.
 The professor will announce the range of valid group sizes for your specific class.